krobi64/list_it_rails/README.md

 * Delete

 ### Create List Item
 A list item can be created by any user with access to the list.
+The item will be created and added to the bottom of the list.

 ```http request
 POST /lists/:list_id/items